-Minnesota Fathers' Adoption Registry Search Request Instructions
+MFAR Search Request Instructions

+- Biological Mother Search Form

-- Search Request Form
+- Standard Search Request Form

 Complete the form as thoroughly as possible.
 All of the information is necessary to comply with statutory and data privacy requirements.
 Read the form carefully to insure that all requirements are met, as several forms have been revised, including the return address for submitting the form to MDH.
-New: the court file number associated with the search is also required, and must be provided when it is known, on the Search Request form.
+(Please note: the court file number associated with the search is now required, and must be provided when it is known, on the Search Request form.)

 Check the first box if you are requesting an optional search of the registry.
 This would be a search request that authorized agencies may make at any time, including any time prior to the birth of the child, or years following birth of any child born after 1998.
-Optional searched are in addition to the required search following thirty-one days from the child's birth.
+Optional searches are in addition to the required search following 31 days from the child's birth.
 A required search must be completed after the 31st day following birth, or whenever the request arrives, whichever is the latter.

 County child protection staff are eligible to search the MFAR in a juvenile protection matter under Minnesota Statutes, Section 260C, at any time, but in all cases the required search must be completed no sooner than 30 days following birth.
 Attorneys may request a search on behalf of a biological mother or prospective adoptive parent(s).
 In addition to completing the Search Form, the attorney must also complete and submit the Affidavit of Attorney form along with the Search Request form.